Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Configure automatic rotation of credentials in AWS Secrets Manager.
 - [ ] Store the credential in an encrypted string parameter in AWS Systems Manager Parameter Store.
 Grant permission to the instance role associated with the EC2 instance to access the parameter and the AWS KMS key that is used to encrypt it.
 - [x] Configure the Java application to catch a connection failure and make a call to AWS Secrets Manager to retrieve updated credentials when the password is rotated.
 Grant permission to the instance role associated with the EC2 instance to access Secrets Manager.

-### A company has several production AWS accounts and a central security AWS account.
-The security account is used for centralized monitoring and has IAM privileges to all resources in every corporate account.
-All of the company's Amazon S3 buckets are tagged with a value denoting the data classification of their contents.
-A Security Engineer is deploying a monitoring solution in the security account that will enforce bucket policy compliance.
-The system must monitor S3 buckets in all production accounts and confirm that any policy change is in accordance with the bucket's data classification.
-If any change is out of compliance, the Security team must be notified quickly.
-Which combination of actions would build the required solution?
-(Choose three.)

-- [ ] Configure Amazon CloudWatch Events in the production accounts to send all S3 events to the security account event bus.
-- [ ] Enable Amazon GuardDuty in the security account, and join the production accounts as members.
-- [x] Configure an Amazon CloudWatch Events rule in the security account to detect S3 bucket creation or modification events.
-- [ ] Enable AWS Trusted Advisor and activate email notifications for an email address assigned to the security contact.
-- [x]  Invoke an AWS Lambda function in the security account to analyze S3 bucket settings in response to S3 events, and send non-compliance notifications to the Security team.
-- [x] Configure event notifications on S3 buckets for PUT, POST, and DELETE events.

 ### A company plans to migrate a sensitive dataset to Amazon S3.
 A Security Engineer must ensure that the data is encrypted at rest.
 The encryption solution must enable the company to generate its own keys without needing to manage key storage or the encryption process.
 What should the Security Engineer use to accomplish this?